christy-yuan-li/Entity-Extraction/README.md

 # Entity-Extraction

-This is a package of extracting entities of various types.
-The included functions are:
+This is a package of extracting entities of various types from textual input.
+The functions implemented are:

 1. Time entity extraction (TimeEntity.py).